PowerShell: 7.0

-PowerShell 7.2
+7.2

-PowerShell 7.2 is the next long-term support version of PowerShell, after version 7.0.
+Version 7.2 is the next long-term support version, after version 7.0.
 It uses .NET 6.0 and features universal installer packages for Linux.
-On Windows, updates to PowerShell 7.2 and later come via the Microsoft Update service; this feature has been missing from PowerShell 6.0 through 7.1.
+On Windows, updates to version 7.2 and later come via the Microsoft Update service; this feature has been missing from versions 6.0 through 7.1.

-PowerShell 7.3
+7.3

-This version includes some general Cmdlet updates and fixes, testing for framework dependent package in release pipeline as well as build and packaging improvements.
+Version 7.3 includes some general Cmdlet updates and fixes, testing for framework dependent package in release pipeline as well as build and packaging improvements.